chromium/gyp/index.md

 building (which is usually much faster than the native build systems of the IDEs).

-For more information on GYP, click on the links on the left.
+For more information on GYP, click on the links above.